 Food and consumer goods manufacturing organizations face numerous challenges.
 On one hand, there's the need for inventory management to ensure there's not an overabundance of products that can lead to spoilage and to avoid short supplies, leading to missing revenue opportunities.
 In addition to those concerns, manufacturers still have to worry about the longevity and functionality of their capital assets, such as machinery used to produce or package items.
-Furthermore, there are always worries about the likelihood of a recall and impact that it can have on the overall operations of their facilities and customer relationships.
+Furthermore, there are always worries about the likelihood of a recall and the impact that it can have on the overall operations of their facilities and customer relationships.

 What's the main solution to these potential problems?
 Automated data collection and management will help any manufacturing organization gain clarity when viewing multiple facets of their processes to ensure they can trace their products - from field to fork, if necessary - and ensure the creation of high-quality goods.